 Beer Institute Position

 The Beer Institute was a leader in uniting the brewing industry behind the Craft Beverage Modernization and Tax Reform Act (S.362/H.R.
 1175), which was modified and included in the Tax Cuts and Jobs Act.
-The bill has garnered broad and bipartisan support in both chambers of Congress—with more than 340 members of the House of Representatives and nearly three-quarters of the Senate cosponsoring the legislation.
+The bill has garnered broad and bipartisan support in both chambers of Congress—with 350 members of the House of Representatives and three-quarters of the Senate cosponsoring the legislation.

 The beer provisions of the Craft Beverage Modernization and Tax Reform Act provide fair, equitable and comprehensive reform of the federal excise tax for all brewers and beer importers.
 As a result of the law, brewers and beer importers have increased resources to reinvest in their businesses, hire new employees and continue to innovate and create America’s favorite beers.